JoanRBC/Predicting-medical-specialties/README.md

 Project Files:
 * FP_cleanup: Cleaning the dataset, fully ready for model implementation.
 Two resulting datasets:
-** fully cleaned dataset, considering the fourty medical specialties.
+-Fully cleaned dataset, considering the fourty medical specialties.
-** dataset considering a total of eight medical specialties (a megaclass containing grouped medical specialties was created).
+-Dataset considering a total of eight medical specialties (a megaclass containing grouped medical specialties was created).
 * FP_model: NLP and Supervised Machine Learning model implementation.
 Random Forest and Naive Bayes model performance was tested.
 * FP_merged-data: Merge of the cleaned and megaclass datasets, which was used for the implementation of the Tableau dashboard.
 * python-SQL-connector and sql-import files: Used to import and export the datasets from MySQL.